MoonPoet/xaprb-src/content/blog/2014/06/24/meditate-at-velocity.md

 ---
-title: "Meditate With Me At Velocity"
+title: Meditate With Me At Velocity
-description: "You'll feel like hugging me afterwards, but that's OK."
+description: You'll feel like hugging me afterwards, but that's OK.
-date: "2014-06-24"
+date: 2014-06-24 00:00:00 +0000
-url: /blog/2014/06/24/meditate-at-velocity/
+url: "/blog/2014/06/24/meditate-at-velocity/"
 categories:
-  - Conferences
+- Meditation
-image: /media/2014/06/stones.jpg
+image: "/media/2014/06/stones.jpg"
+author: Baron Schwartz

 ---
 Join me and other [Velocity](http://velocityconf.com/) attendees during the Wednesday afternoon 2:40pm break for a 10-15 minute guided meditation session appropriate for people of any faith or of none.

 Meditation has a host of scientifically proven immediate and long-term benefits.
 If you get an extra 10% of clarity and effectiveness for the rest of the afternoon, you'll end up learning more and making your conference experience more worthwhile.